shotgunsoftware/tk-framework-qtwidgets/docs/shotgun_fields.rst

 ======================

-All field widgets use the :class:`.ShotgunFieldMeta` class as their ``__metaclass__`` in order to provide a consistent API across widgets of different types.
+All field widgets use the :class:`.ShotgunFieldMeta` class as their ``__metaclass__`` in order to provide a consistent API across widgets of different types and to register imported classes with the :class:`.ShotgunFieldManager`.

 .. currentmodule:: shotgun_fields.shotgun_field_meta